act-rules/act-rules.github.io/_rules/image-has-name-23a2a8.md

 #### Failed Example 2

-The element with role of `img` does not have an accessible name
+The element with role of `img` does not have an accessible name.

 ```html
 <div role="img"></div>